ElvishJerricco/fraxl/README.md

 Fraxl is a monad transformer, allowing you to use arbitrary underlying monads.
 Thus, maintaining state between fetches can be left up to the data source.
 This can be used for several things, such as caching or session management.

+Unlike Haxl, a data source isn't tied to one fetch function.
+Haxl requires your data source to implement the `DataSource` class.
+By passing a `Fetch` function to Fraxl, it's easy to have multiple interpretations of the same data source.
+This is useful for mocking and testing data sources.

 `ASeq :: (* -> *) -> * -> *` is similar to a heterogenous list.
 It is the data structure used by the fast free applicative.